andrewcooke/BlockCipherSelfStudy.jl/README.md

 Yet various places assert that RC5 without rotation "is linear".

-If linearity is taken to mean, loosely, that a solution can be composed from smaller parts, then the only way that RC5 without rotation is non-linear is that the lowest bit is independent of other bits.
+If linearity is taken to mean, loosely, that a solution can be composed from smaller parts, then the only way that RC5 without rotation is non-linear, as far as I can tell, is that the lowest bit is independent of other bits.
 This leads to attacks which progressively solve "upwards" from the least significant bit, as described above.

+At the same time, my limited understanding of linear and differential attacks suggests that RC5 wihout rotation is, in a sense, "too linear".
+I can't find a way to relate "distant" bits without also considering key expansion.
+But this may be my inexperience, or simply laziness (perhaps key expansion must be included).

+So I am going to move to a different cipher.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)